micrabom/selenium_c_sharp/README.md

 # Learning Selenium in C#

-On this repos I want to learn QA Automation via Selenium in C#
+I create this repository for documentation and practice QA Automation via Selenium in C#